Blue Suede Shoes: Legacy

 "Blue Suede Shoes" was chosen by the Rock and Roll Hall of Fame as one of the "500 Songs That Shaped Rock and Roll".
 In 1986, Perkins' version was inducted in the Grammy Hall of Fame and in 1999, National Public Radio included "Blue Suede Shoes" in the NPR 100, in which NPR's music editors sought to compile the 100 most important American musical works of the 20th century.

 In 2004, Perkins's version was ranked number 95 on Rolling Stone's list of "The 500 Greatest Songs of All Time."
 Presley's recording of the song was also on the list, ranked number 423.
 The National Recording Preservation Board included the song in the National Recording Registry of the Library of Congress in 2006.
 The board annually selects songs that are "culturally, historically, or aesthetically significant."

 As a rock-and-roll standard, "Blue Suede Shoes" has been performed and recorded by many artists.
 In 1969, a live performance by John Lennon and the Plastic Ono Band was included on Live Peace in Toronto 1969.
 An album review described it as one of the album's "blues-based oldies ... they lay it down in a dignified, noisy, glorified garage band manner".

+One of the characters in the 1993 ClayFighter video game is called Blue Suede Goo, which is a parody of "Blue Suede Shoes."
+He is an Elvis impersonator with wildly exaggerated features, including a big gut and even bigger hair.

+Marc Cohn's 1991 song "Walking In Memphis" from his album Marc Cohn references the song in the first line, "Put on my blue suede shoes and I boarded the plane".
+The song is also referenced in country music band Confederate Railroad's 1992 single, "Queen Of Memphis" from their album Confederate Railroad in the chorus, which says, I saw stars dancin' on the water, I heard Elvis singin' 'Blue Suede Shoes'".

+The song is also referenced in George Jones' 1985 single, "Who's Gonna Fill Their Shoes" from his album Who's Gonna Fill Their Shoes in the second verse, "God bless the boys from Memphis, 'Blue Suede Shoes' and Elvis."